 Environment variables may be set within environment files, wherein each line defines shell variables in the format variable=value.
 It is recommended to specify keyboard layout settings and cursor size/theme here; see environment variable section below for details.
 Within an XDG Base Directory, a file named "environment" will be parsed first, followed by any file matching the glob "environment.d/*.env".
 Files within the environment.d directory are parsed in alphabetical order.
 Unless the --merge-config option is specified, labwc will consider a particular XDG Base Directory to have provided an environment file if that directory contains either the "environment" file or at least one "environment.d/*.env" file.

 Note: environment files are treated differently by Openbox, which will simply source the file as a valid shell script before running the window manager.
-Files are instead parsed directly by labwc, although any environment variables referenced as $VARIABLE or ${VARIABLE} will be substituted and the tilde (~) will be expanded as the user's home directory.
+Files are instead parsed directly by labwc so that environment variables can be re-loaded on --reconfigure.

 The autostart file is executed as a shell script after labwc has read its configuration and set variables defined in the environment file.
 Additionally, the environment variables WAYLAND_DISPLAY and (when labwc is built with Xwayland support) DISPLAY will be defined.
 This is the place for executing clients for handling background images, panels and other tasks that should run automatically when labwc launches.